CDC investigating more than 100 cases of unexplained hepatitis in children, including 5 deaths - KESQ

 Doctors who have treated these children say their cases stood out.

-“Even during the first case, I thought it was weird,” says Dr. Markus Buchfellner, a pediatric infectious disease specialist at the University of Alabama at Birmingham, where they first started seeing cases in October.
+“Even during the first case, I thought it was weird,” says Dr. Markus Buchfellner, a pediatric infectious disease specialist at the University of Alabama at Birmingham, where staffers started seeing cases in October.

-“And then when the second one came in that’s when I said okay, we need to talk to someone about this.”
-He reached out to senior physicians in his department who contacted the state health department and the CDC.
+“And then when the second one came in, that’s when I said, ‘OK, we need to talk to someone about this.’ ” He reached out to senior physicians in his department, who contacted the state health department and the CDC.

-Buchfellner says the cases stood out because their liver inflammation was so severe.
+Buchfellner says the cases stood out because the liver inflammation was so severe.

 “But it’s very odd to see a child who’s healthy come in with the amount of liver injury that these kids had,” he said.

-Since those cases were first reported, two more children in Alabama have been identified, and their cases are under investigation, bringing the state’s total to 11 cases under investigation, said Dr. Wes Stubblefield, medical officer for Alabama’s Northern and Northeastern Districts in an interview with CNN.
+Since those cases were reported, two more children in Alabama have been identified.
+Their cases are under investigation, bringing the state’s total to 11, said Dr. Wes Stubblefield, medical officer for Alabama’s Northern and Northeastern Districts.

-There are about 100 different kinds of adenoviruses.
-About 50 of them are known to infect humans, so they needed a closer look at the virus to try to figure out if all the children had the same one.
+There are about 100 kinds of adenoviruses.
+About 50 of them are known to infect humans, so experts needed a closer look at the virus to try to figure out if all the children had the same one.

 When researchers tried to read the genes of the adenovirus in infected kids, only five had enough genetic material to get a full sequence.
-In all five, the virus was a particular kind of adenovirus called adenovirus 41, which typically causes diarrhea and vomiting in kids, sometimes with congestion or a cough, but has never before been associated with liver failure.
+In all five, the virus was a particular kind called adenovirus 41.
+It typically causes diarrhea and vomiting in kids, sometimes with congestion or a cough, but has never before been associated with liver failure in otherwise healthy children.

+Butler said Friday that adenovirus 40 and 41 have been linked to hepatitis but almost exclusively in immunocompromised children.

 Clues from the UK

-In addition to the CDC briefing, researchers with the UK Health Security Agency on Friday posted a new technical briefing with an update on its hepatitis investigation.
-Out of 163 cases, 126 patients have been tested for adenovirus, and 91, or 72% were positive for that pathogen.
+Also Friday, researchers with the UK Health Security Agency posted a new technical briefing with an update on its hepatitis investigation.
+Of 163 cases, 126 patients have been tested for adenovirus, and 91, or 72%, were positive for that pathogen.

-Investigators have tried to sequence the entire genome of an adenovirus from one of the patients, but have not yet been able to get a sample with enough of the virus to do that.
-Out of 18 cases where they were able to partially sequence the genome of the virus, all 18 have been adenovirus 41F, the same one found in the US cases.
+Investigators have tried to sequence the entire genome of an adenovirus from one of the patients but have not been able to get a sample with enough of the virus to do that.
+There were 18 cases in which where they were able to partially sequence the genome, and all of them have been adenovirus 41F, the same one found in the US cases.

 Sorting out the role of adenovirus 41

-If this adenovirus 41 is somehow responsible in these cases — and that’s still a big if — Buchfellner says he doesn’t know why it would only show up in the blood, but not in heavily damaged liver tissue, but he has some theories.
+If adenovirus 41 is somehow responsible in these cases — and that’s still a big if — Buchfellner says he doesn’t know why it would only show up in the blood but not in heavily damaged liver tissue.
+But he has some theories.

-His second theory, he says is that maybe it’s not the virus itself that’s responsible for the liver damage, but perhaps the immune system overreacts when trying to fight off the virus and ends up damaging the liver.
+His second theory is that it’s not the virus itself that’s responsible for the liver damage, but perhaps the immune system overreacts when trying to fight off the virus and ends up damaging the liver.

 Active investigation

+Butler says investigators still believe these cases are very rare.
+They have not seen an increase, for example, in children coming to emergency rooms with hepatitis.

-“We are still telling our at least our families here in Alabama and I would encourage other families the same way not to be too concerned about this just yet.”
+“We are still telling at least our families here in Alabama — and I would encourage other families the same way — not to be too concerned about this just yet.”
 Buchfellner said.
-“I mean, at the end of the day, this is still a pretty rare phenomenon,” he said.
+“I mean, at the end of the day, this is still a pretty rare phenomenon.”

-Buchfellner says adnoviruses are commonly passed around daycares and schools.
+Buchfellner says adenoviruses are commonly passed around day cares and schools.
 They typically cause nothing worse than something that feels like stomach flu for a few days.

 The-CNN-Wire